Fang-Molly/CS-note/python/02 Variables, expressions, and statements.md

 100150
 ```

-+ the * operator also works with strings by multiplying the content of a string by an integer.
++ the * operator multiplies the content of a string by an integer

 ```
 >>> first = 'Test'